 Englander began his collegiate coaching career immediately following an outstanding playing career with the Fighting Scots.
 The right-handed pitcher (1999-2002) was a two-time All-American that won 32 games on the mound.
 As a senior in 2002, he was 10-1 with a 2.31 earned run average and six complete games.
 For his career, he ranked third all-time in Scot history in wins (32) and 10th in ERA (2.79).

 Englander earned his Bachelor of Arts degree in political science from Wooster in 2002.
-He resides in Lyndhurst with his wife, Heather, and one-year old son, Quinton.
+He resides in Tremont and has two sons, Quinton and Miles.